HOW TO SPRAY PAINT CABINETS WITH AN AIRLESS PAINT SPRAYER

 - Paint strainer (if available) & rubber gloves

 - 2 adjustable wrenches

-The first step is to start prepping the surfaces that will be painted.
+The first step in spray painting cabinets is to start prepping the surfaces that will be painted.

 Remove the doors and drawer fronts from the cabinets and then remove the hardware.
 Be sure to mark the doors and drawers to each cabinet.
 Place the hardware into plastic bags and keep them together, so you won't have to readjust the doors when reassembling them to the cabinets.